delphix/toolchain-workshop-docs/pages/latest/acti/tcw_acti_1.md

 toc: false
 ---

 The application for our lab is a basic Patients application with 500 records.
-The application is written in Angular and underpinned by an Oracle 12c multitenant database.
+The application is written in Angular and underpinned by an Oracle 12c multitenant database or a Postgres 11 database.

 The databases for the Dev and QA instances of the application are delivered via Delphix [data pods](https://www.delphix.com/platform/data-pod){:target="_blank"}.